 AARP Oklahoma & AARP Northeastern Oklahoma Caregiver Resource Guides

 With many organizations offering different types of help and services, it can be a challenge to sort out the specific type of help or services best suited for your needs.
-We developed the AARP Oklahoma and AARP Northeastern Oklahoma Caregiver resource guides with you, the caregiver, in mind as a starting point to help you find the services and supports you need throughout your caregiving journey.
+We developed the AARP Oklahoma Caregiver Resource Guide and Northeastern Oklahoma Caregiver Resource Guide with you, the caregiver, in mind as a starting point to help you find the services and supports you need throughout your caregiving journey.

 We hope these guides can assist you in the following ways;